Dappstr/Dlang_practice/NOTES.md

 FORMAT SPECIFIERS

-`writefln` = formatted writeln
+	writefln = formatted writeln
-`%b`: binary, %o = octal
+	%b: binary, %o = octal
-`%x`: hexadecimal, %d = decimal
+	%x: hexadecimal, %d = decimal
-`%s`: literal value depending on type
+	%s: literal value depending on type

-`%,`: separator (%,s = groups of 3, %,2s = groups of 2)
+	%,: separator (%,s = groups of 3, %,2s = groups of 2)

-`%.Ng` or `%.Nf` = precision of decimal places N
+	%.Ng or %.Nf = precision of decimal places N

 read format specifiers:

-`%d`: read an integer in the decimal system.
+	%d: read an integer in the decimal system.

-`%o`: read an integer in the octal system.
+	%o: read an integer in the octal system.

-`%x`: read an integer in the hexadecimal system.
+	%x: read an integer in the hexadecimal system.

-`%f`: read a floating point number.
+	%f: read a floating point number.

-`%s`: read according to the type of the variable.
+	%s: read according to the type of the variable.
 This is the most commonly used specifier.

-`%c`: read a single character.
+	%c: read a single character.
 This specifier allows reading whitespace characters as well (they are not ignored anymore).